 Step Four: Create an Action Plan to Parent as a Team

 Now that you know what kind of parents you want to be, take time to discuss how this will play out.
-Go over certain instances and come to agreement about how you want to handle these things.
+Go over certain instances and agree about how you want to handle these things.
 Ask each other, “How will we respond when they run away?
 How will we respond when they get out of bed?
 How will we respond when they talk back?”
-Talk through challenging situations you’re experiencing so you have a pre-determined response to keep up with your goal to parent as a team.
+Talk through challenging situations you’re experiencing, so you have a pre-determined response to keep up with your goal to parent as a team.

 Step Five: Read Some Parenting Books Together

-Step Six: Create Protocol for What to Do When You Don’t Agree
+Step Six: Create Protocol for What to Do When You Disagree